joseffie/gulp-joseffie-settings/README.md

 # Gulp-Settings: Gulp + Webpack build for Web Development

 ## Capabilities
+#### Common
 - Component approach to work: the structure of component files is implemented according to BEM.
 - Automatic creation of component directories with files using the [bem-tools-create](https://github.com/bem-tools/bem-tools-create) tool.
+- Automatic assembly of SVG icons into sprites using Gulp.
+- Authomatic convert images to modern Webp format.
+- Starter template for a quick start of layout.

+#### Preprocessors
 - Using the Pug HTML-preprocessor.
 - Using the SCSS CSS-preprocessor.

+#### JavaScript
 - Using Webpack to build JavaScript modules.
-- Automatic assembly of SVG icons into sprites using Gulp.
 - Checking JS code for errors with ESLint linter.

-- Authomatic convert images to modern Webp format.
-- Starter template for a quick start of layout.
+#### SCSS
+- Checking SCSS Code for Stylelint Errors.
+- Automatic correction of errors in CSS code with the Stylelint linter.

 ## Instalation
 You will need to download and install [node.js](https://nodejs.org/en/) for the build to work.